 - Individual retirement accounts and education savings accounts - These types of accounts require that you keep your money in the bank until you reach a certain age or your child enters college.
 There can be penalties with these types of accounts, however, if you use the money for something other than education, or if you withdraw the money prior to retirement age.

-For much more information on banking and related topics, check out the links on the next page.
+For much more information on banking and related topics, check out the links below.